Fayette Tribune

 The Fayette Tribune is a newspaper serving Oak Hill, West Virginia, and surrounding Fayette County.
-Published Monday and Thursday, it has a circulation of 1,093 and is owned by Community Newspaper Holdings.
+Published on Thursday, it has a circulation of 1,093 and is owned by Community Newspaper Holdings.

 History

 In 1915, Charles A. Goddard acquired the Fayette Tribune and Free Press, a name simplified to the Fayette Tribune in 1924.
 In 1930 the Tribune was sold to the Woodyard brothers, who also purchased the Fayette Democrat.